centrahq/api-documentation/pages/03.fe-development/15.customer-wishlists/docs.md

 ---
-title: Customer wishlists
+title: Customer wishlist
-altTitle: Wishlists
+altTitle: Wishlist
 taxonomy:
   category: docs
-excerpt: Feature that allows customers to save products to a list for later viewing.
+excerpt: Wishlists allows customers to save products to a list for later viewing or purchase
 ---

 ## Overview

-Customer wishlists is a feature that enhances the shopping experience by allowing customers to add desired products to the wishlist.
-Wishlists serve as a convenient way for customers to save products they are interested in, making it easier for them to track and revisit those items at a later time.
+The wishlist feature allows shoppers to add products to the list in one click, review those items at a later time and keep track of the prices and other product information.
+In this article we describe how to set it up.

 The scope of the wishlist feature currently includes: